MANAGEMENT DISCUSSION AND ANALYSIS

-The Company has complied with the Secretarial Standards issued by TheInstitute of Company Secretaries of India and approved by the Central Government asrequired under Section 118(10) of the Companies Act 2013.
+The Company has complied with the Secretarial Standards issued by TheInstitute of Company Secretaries of India and approved by the Central Government asrequired under Section 118(10) of the Act.

 Your Directors state that no disclosure or reporting is required inrespect of the following items as there were no transactions on these items during theyear under review: